cisagov/ScubaGear/baselines/teams.md

 strengthen the security of widely used cloud-based software services.

 # Baseline
+# Baseline

+## 1. Requesting Control of Shared Desktops or Windows
 ## 1. Requesting Control of Shared Desktops or Windows

 This setting controls whether external meeting participants can request